If there’s a topic we’ve missed, let us know, and we will be happy to dive into it.

 The Image Clearing System (ICS) was introduced just a few years ago to speed up the cheque-clearing process.
 ICS allows images of cheques to be submitted by banks and individuals, making them easier and quicker to clear, group together, and release the funds.

-As well as cheques, ICS can be used for other payment documents such as bankers’ drafts, postal orders, and travelers’ cheques.
+As well as cheques, ICS can be used for other payment documents such as bankers’ drafts, postal orders, and travellers’ cheques.
 The ICS image-based system allows the cheque-clearing process to be quicker and offers a better all-around customer experience.

 LINK is the national ATM network that connects most of the UK’s ATMs or cash machines to banks.
 LINK’s aim is to provide a safe way for UK banking consumers to access cash from anywhere in the world via their bank cards.